 During the year, the entity entered into transactions with other entities that are controlled / jointly controlled / significantly influenced by NSW Government.
 These transactions (incurred in the normal course of business) in aggregate are a significant portion of the entity's revenue and expenses, and the nature of these significant transactions are detailed below.

-Entity Nature of Transaction Department of Primary Industries Administrative, secretarial support, operational assistance, management and maintenance
+Entity Nature of Transaction DRNSW Administrative, secretarial support, operational assistance, management and maintenance

 Note 24: Events Subsequent to Balance Date